New Rules for Obtaining an ITIN

 General information about Form W-7 is here:

-A list of AAs is here:
+An updated list of AA's is here:

 There is a page on the IRS website with a series of FAQ on this topic at: